 But this is not the end of Turpin's tale.
 Before he died, in exchange for ale, he had struck a bargain with a York publican to display his corpse, in order that people might come from far and wide to view the body at the tavern.
 When finally laid to rest, this infamous scoundrel was once again disturbed, as his remains were stolen by grave robbers and delivered to a local surgeon for examination.

-Upon hearing this news, an angry mob descended upon the surgeon's lodgings and reclaimed the body, which was once more paraded through the streets before being returned to the ground… but alas, Turpin’s spirit is restless still."
+Upon hearing this news, an angry mob descended upon the surgeon's lodgings and reclaimed the body, which was once more paraded through the streets before being returned to the ground… but alas, Turpin’s spirit is restless still.

 "What Devilry is this?
 My sketches and impressions of these unworldly beings have been enchanted by some form of witchcraft.
 It seems a ghoulish hand has been at work mimicking my own and changing the very nature of my picture.
 Viewed using a strange light purchased on my adventures in the Far East, an unnatural glow emanates from the very soul of the spirit I have drawn.
 It is my belief that this light will let me see into this world of spirits beyond our own - it will require much further study and experimentation.”